 We are pleased to announce the formation of the U10, U12 FACTORY Race Team.
+This is for athletes aged 8 to 9 by by December 31, 2023 (U10 - Birth year 2014-2015) and aged 10-11 by December 31, 2023 (U12 - Birth year 2012-2013).
 The FACTORY Team will be a small team that sits within our U10/U12 Alpine Race Team.
 First, a little history.
 This concept started as a pilot program we rolled out with the U10s during the season of 2020-21.
 Seeing some success and challenges with the program we made some changes including the name (Factory to AP).
 We expanded it to a greater audience which included a bigger U10 team and introduced it to willing U12 team members.
 Again we saw new progress and experienced new hurdles.
 Most importantly we realized that there is a group of children who are interested in and willing to train in a very structured environment that comes with a greater commitment to training and ski racing.
 We also experienced that this is not for every child and every family.

 What is this offering important?